jerilynzheng/al-folio/_projects/onomatic.markdown

 **Future**

 Eventually, a question and answer type interface will be integrated into the website.
 The focus of the interface will be elicitations with other users.
 For example, one user could ask for someone to say a specific phrase or sentence in a certain dialect or accent, and other users could reply with a recording of their own voice.

+**Learnings (so far)**

+- Time: it is extremely tricky working with no real deadline.
+To coordinate with my team, I often have to plan out an exact timeline and come up with milestones we need to hit in order to stay on track.
+- Usability: because we are designing for a specific sector of users, it's hard to get feedback until we can test in classrooms.